GaneshTappiti/RAG/README.md

-# My LangChain RAG Tutorial
+# RAG System with LangChain

-A Retrieval Augmented Generation (RAG) tutorial using LangChain, ChromaDB, and OpenAI embeddings.
+A Retrieval Augmented Generation (RAG) system using LangChain, ChromaDB, and OpenAI embeddings.
 This project demonstrates how to create a question-answering system over documents.

+Created by **Ganesh Tappiti**

 ## Features